This article is for WebinarJam only.

 Playback on other websites has been disabled by the video owner

 If the live room shows the error, “Watch this video on YouTube.
 Playback on other websites has been disabled by the video owner,” your YouTube account is not properly configured.

 Confirm that you are using the same channel as you have your webinar content on.
 You may need to associate this channel with your main Google account.

 Contact YouTube Support

-If you perform all of the above steps and are still getting the video embed error, then please contact YouTube’s support team directly at https://support.google.com/youtube/answer/3545535.
+If you perform all of the above steps and are still getting the video embed error, please contact the YouTube support team for more help.

-Please be sure you are logged into the same YouTube account that is displayed on your Connect YouTube screen.
+Open the webinar wizard and go to the Streaming service setting.
+Make sure you are logged into the same YouTube account that is displayed on the Connect YouTube screen.
 Your account email will appear in small writing below the YouTube icon.